Sunday’s Liturgy

 Assurance of Pardon

-Hear, O child, the good news of the Father’s great love:
+Hear, O child of God, the good news of grace:

 [ Word ]